 If you, your spouse, or someone you know is interested in supporting the work of the Museum, and is 70½ years of age or older, this unique opportunity is available only through December 31, 2014.

 How much can be given under this provision?
 Usually, all funds distributed from an IRA account, except certain non-deductible contribution amounts, must be reported as taxable income when received.
 Under this special provision of the Tax Code, an individual who holds an IRA can make a tax-free charitable contribution from his or her IRA of up to $100,000 for 2014.

 What are the benefits?
 Such a contribution offers two significant tax advantages.
 The donor does not need to recognize taxable income if the gift from one’s IRA goes directly from the IRA provider to a charity, such as the Museum.
 The exclusion from income often yields an even better result than an itemized charitable deduction in that: (1) it is not subject to percentage of income limitations applicable to itemized deductions, (2) the distributed amount also satisfies a donor’s minimum required annual distribution from his or her IRA, and (3) the tax benefit of charitable and other itemized deductions can be reduced or “eroded” as income increases.

 How is it done?
-Individuals can easily make charitable transfers directly from IRAs, but only IRAs.
+Individuals can easily make charitable transfers directly from IRAs, but only IRAs, directly to the Museum.
 Retirement assets held in a profit sharing, pension, 401(k), 403(b), or similar account must first be rolled over into an IRA in order to take advantage of this opportunity.